CIS565-Fall-2022/Project5-Vulkan-Grass-Rendering/README.md

 ## Overview

+A quadratic Bézier curve is a parametric curve used in computer graphics and related fields to model smooth curves.
+Using quadratic Bézier curves to model grass allows for both aesthetic realism and computational efficiency.
+This method can create a wide variety of grass shapes and appearances by simply adjusting the positions of the control points.
+It's particularly effective in real-time rendering applications, like video games or simulations, where performance is critical, but a reasonable level of realism is also required.

+In this project, I simulate the grass using quadratic Bézier curves based on the method introduced in this paper: [Responsive Real-Time Grass Rendering for General 3D Scenes](https://www.cg.tuwien.ac.at/research/publications/2017/JAHRMANN-2017-RRTG/JAHRMANN-2017-RRTG-draft.pdf).

 ![](/img/blade_model.jpg)
 The blade of grass is represented using a quadratic Bézier curve defined by three control points and some essential attributes: